GimelStudio/GimelStudio/README.md

 This is a short list of some immediate tasks we're working on:

-- [ ] Finish main window code
+- [ ] Finish UI main window code
 - [ ] Continue to implement and refine custom widgets and the nodegraph
+- [ ] Continue to fully transition to custom widgets (vs. native widgets)
-- [ ] Implement Node Registry
+- [ ] Node Registry
+- [ ] Add Node menu
+- [ ] Preferences/Configuration dialog and backend
+- [ ] Pre-built Python wheels for OpenImageIO

 You can also take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for details on these and other immediate and future tasks.

 PRs are always welcome! :)

-# Running the WIP code
+# Running the code

-At this early stage of development, the code is very WIP and likely to change a lot.
-Many things are not implemented and/or not stable.
+*At this early stage of development, the code is very WIP and likely to change a lot.
+Many things are not implemented and/or not stable.*

-However, if you'd like to see the latest updates to the GUI and backend, you can do so by following the steps below:
+## Windows

 1. ``pip install -r requirements.txt``
 2. Get the OIIO (OpenImageIO) pre-built python wheel (Windows only) [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#openimageio) and install it.
+3. ``python src/main.py``

+## Linux

+1. ``pip install -r requirements.txt``
+2. If building wxPython fails, Download the wheel file for wxpython which matches your Python version and Linux OS version from https://extras.wxpython.org/wxPython4/extras/linux/ and install the wxpython package with ```pip3 install <pathtothewheelfilehere>``
-2. ``python src/main.py``
+3. ``python src/main.py``

-Please note that the renderer, which relies on OIIO will be **disabled if OIIO is not found**.
+Please note that the renderer, which relies on OIIO (OpenImageIO) will be **disabled if OIIO is not found**.
+The rest of the application will run, but the renderer will not work.

 For platforms other than Windows, OIIO will need to be [built from source](https://github.com/OpenImageIO/oiio/blob/master/INSTALL.md#building-from-source) since pre-built wheels are not yet available.
 See [this issue](https://github.com/GimelStudio/GimelStudio/issues/1).

 # Tech Stack